How to read the Holy Bible effectively?

 Common questions:

-What is the best starting point for someone starting to read the Bible?
+What is the best starting point for someone just beginning to read the Bible?

-Are there resources I can use to help understand the Bible?
+Are there resources I can use to help me understand the Bible?

-Yes, tools and resources to help understand the Bible are available and include beginner-friendly reading plans, Bible study apps, dictionaries, and expert commentaries that can be found online.
+Yes, tools and resources to help you understand the Bible are available, including beginner reading plans, Bible study apps, dictionaries, and expert commentaries that can be found online.

 How can I establish a Bible reading routine?